harumuki/thorsten-hans.com/_posts/2013-10-22-an-introduction-to-jade.md

 Command.
 After executing this command, the Pug compiler will be installed globally and can easily be invoked by using the `pug` command from the command-line.

-## Let’s get started with Pug.
+## Let's get started with Pug.
 Create your first Pug file.

 Creating Pug files is easy you need nothing than a text editor to create a Pug file.
 As you can imagine are Pug-files using the `.pug` extension.

-So let’s fire-up an editor and put the following lines of Jade into a new file and save the file as `01-getting-started-with-pug.pug`
+So let's fire-up an editor and put the following lines of Jade into a new file and save the file as `01-getting-started-with-pug.pug`

 ```pug
   head